thi-ng/umbrella/packages/timestep/tpl.readme.md

 interface](https://docs.thi.ng/umbrella/timestep/interfaces/IUpdatable.html) for
 the two main phases of the frame update:

-- `integrate(dt: number, now: number): void`: Depending on actual elapsed time and the configured timestep, this function might be called several times per update cycle to update the sim to its next desired state to: 1.
-Keep a backup of the current state of the sim (from at the beginning of that function call).
+- `integrate(dt: number, ctx: ReadonlyTimeStep): void`: Depending on actual elapsed time and the configured timestep, this function might be called several times per update cycle to update the sim to its next desired state
+	to:
+	1. Backup the current state of the sim (at the beginning of that function call).
 This backup is required for the second phase of the update.
-	2. Update the state to the desired next state using the provided timestep `dt` (`now` is only given for information).
+	2. Update the state to the desired next state using the provided timestep `dt` (`ctx` is only given for information).
-- `interpolate(alpha: number, now: number): void`: In this phase a previously backed up state should be linearly interpolated to the current state using the provided `alpha` tween factor and the result stored separately such that it can be used for subsequent rendering/display purposes.
+- `interpolate(alpha: number, ctx: ReadonlyTimeStep): void`: In this phase a previously backed up state should be linearly interpolated to the current state using the provided `alpha` tween factor and the result stored separately such that it can be used for subsequent rendering/display purposes.

-In other words, this means any updatable state value will require 3 versions: previous, current, interpolated.
-Only the interpolated version is to be used for rendering (or other outside purposes).
-For that reason, the package also provides wrappers for [numeric](https://docs.thi.ng/umbrella/timestep/functions/defNumeric.html) and [vector-based](https://docs.thi.ng/umbrella/timestep/functions/defVector.html) state variables, also illustrated in the following short example:
+In other words, this means any updatable state value will require 3 versions: previous, current (next), interpolated. **Only the interpolated version is to be used for rendering (or other outside purposes).** For that reason, the package also provides wrappers for [numeric](https://docs.thi.ng/umbrella/timestep/functions/defNumeric.html) and [vector-based](https://docs.thi.ng/umbrella/timestep/functions/defVector.html) state variables, illustrated in the following short example:

 ```ts tangle:export/readme.ts
 import { defTimeStep, defNumeric, defVector } from "@thi.ng/timestep";